It is essential to understand the components of a typical enterprise deployment topology.

 For this enterprise deployment guide, the Oracle HTTP Server instances are configured as separate standalone domains, one on each Web tier host.
 You can choose to configure the Oracle HTTP Server instances as part of the application tier domain, but this enterprise deployment guide does not provide specific steps to configure the Oracle HTTP Server instances in that manner.

-For more information, see About Oracle HTTP Server in Oracle Fusion Middleware Installing and Configuring Oracle HTTP Server.
+See About Oracle HTTP Server in Installing and Configuring Oracle HTTP Server.

 As shown in the diagram, the Oracle HTTP Server instances use the WebLogic Proxy Plug-In (

 mod_wl_ohs) for proxying HTTP requests from Oracle HTTP Server to the Oracle WebLogic Server Managed Servers in the Application tier.